-You will receive instruction on how to put on your life jacket and what to do and where to go if they sound the alarms for real.
+You will receive instructions on how to put on your life jacket and what to do and where to go if they sound the alarms for real.

 While most cruisers focus, every muster has at least a few cruisers who try to talk through it or generally make a nuisance of themselves by using their phones or trying to neck their drinks so they can go straight back to the bar.
 You will even find that a few people will even try to sneak back into their cabins to hide.

-The face of cruising is changing and will continue to as we adjust to the new COVID normal that is evolving.
+The face of cruising is changing and will continue to evolve.
 No matter what shape it takes, make sure you pay attention to the muster drill, as chance favours the prepared mind and if anything does happen, you don’t want to put yourself or your family at risk.

 8. Don’t Carry Large Amounts of Cash on You

 Unless you're a gambler, there is no reason to bring and carry a lot of cash around onboard.
 All financial transactions are carried out with a sail and sign card, which is effectively your onboard charge card and door key.
 If it isn't linked to a credit card, charge it with cash from your safe in smaller increments during your cruise.

 When at the port, take only what you need, and be sure not to advertise to the world that you are flush with cash.
 Use smaller denominations and don't use a money clip that makes it look like you have a wad of cash.
 The locals will also appreciate smaller notes as they have issues cashing larger denominations.